Unexpected Reds

 Dolomiti Schiava 2022

 It’s alive!
 Slightly prickling on the tongue.
 Rife with chillable ways: low gentle tannins, zippy acid, fresh red fruits… a total natty skewing dreamboat.
-It could wear a manbun and get away with it. — 5 months ago
+It could wear a manbun and get away with it. — a year ago

 Severn, Juan and 8 others liked this